oracle/tribuo/docs/Architecture.md

    is a tuple of a `Map<String,String>` and a row number) into an `Example`.
 The `RowProcessor` uses four interfaces to process the input map:
-- `FieldExtractor` - processes the whole row at once, extracting metadata fields, which are then written into the `Example`.
-An example of such a metadata field is the `Example`'s id number.
+- `FieldExtractor` - processes the whole row at once, extracting metadata fields.
+These extracted fields, such as an `Example`'s id number, are then written into the `Example`.
 As described in the javadoc, the `Example`'s weight is handled as a special case of the metadata processing.
 - `FieldProcessor` - processes a single field to produce a (possibly empty) list of `Feature`s.
 - `FeatureProcessor` - processes all the features after they have been